-By participating in the Marathon 7500 2017 race, a competition organized by the Nature Protection and Tourism (CPNT) Brasov, participants agree to comply with all of the following Rules:
+By participating in the 2017 Marathon 7500 race, a competition organized by the Nature Protection and Tourism Club (CPNT) Brasov, participants agree to comply with all of the following Rules:

 It is an outdoor mountain competition; The trail is set in the Bucegi mountains.

-The marathon has 2 classes, each with 4 categories:
+The marathon has 2 sections, each with 3 categories:

 Backpack or fanny pack (individual)